openvnf/vnf-ipsec/README.md

 IPSEC_FORCEUDP=

-# set the debug flag for additional debugging output
+# uncomment the debug flag for additional debugging output
-# DEBUG=
+# DEBUG=yes
 ```

 If usage of keys and certificates instead of pre shared keys should be used, the code of the repo has to be extended.